SIMEXP/Repo2Data/README.md

 ###### disabling `dst` field

-You can disable the field `dst` (in case you are uploading to a server for example) by using the option `repo2data --server`
+You can disable the field `dst` by using the option `repo2data --server`

+In this case Repo2Data will put the data from where it is run.
+This is usefull if you want to have full control over the destination (you are a server admin and don't want your users to control the destination).

 ## Dependencies